-

 Artificial Intelligence

-AI can use computer vision to interpret visual information such as images and videos, to which it can then react based on its algorithms.
+AI can interpret visual information such as images and videos, to which it can then react based on its algorithms.
 Natural language processing (NLP) is how AI can understand and interpret human language, whether spoken or written.

-Medical applications of AI have focused on diagnostic decision support, often in a specific clinical domain such as radiology and pathology, using algorithms that learn to classify.
+Currently AI and NLP cannot mimic the human connection with others, our resilience and flexibility in response to experiences rather it acts as a diagnostic decision support, often in a specific clinical domain such as radiology and pathology, using algorithms that learn to classify.
 Examples include diagnosis of malignancy from photographs of skin lesions or from radiography, prediction of sight-threatening eye disease from tomography scans and prediction of impending sepsis from a set of clinical observations and test results.

 Digital Therapeutics and Gamification of Serious Play